Summer Art Camp

 Studio Visit: Susan R. Kaufman, Studio D4

 Visit with artist Susan R. Kaufman in her studio and learn about her process for creating figurative sculpture.
-Ages 10+ will complete a follow-up project with the artist.
+Ages 10+ will complete a follow-up project with the artist, ages 6-9 will complete a follow-up project with another instructor.

 Studio Visit: Melanie Roschko, Studio C1